Political Science 3300

 "Diversity Paradox": Recent scholarly findings and criticisms:

-of diversity and its consequences in the U.S. have evoked much
+his recent study of diversity and its consequences in the U.S.

 Michael